 And then I drilled a hole from the inside out, that way if there was any splintering of wood it would be on the back.

-You will put the knife right where the two woods come together.
+You will put the knife right where the two planks of wood come together.

 Then paint below the knife making sure it does not move and painting right to left or left to right.
 TIP: Do not paint up and down because the paint can get pushed into the crack.